 The only thing in Tibet that’s greater than its mountains, culture, religion and the smile of its people is the prevalent feeling of hopelessness.
-This despondency has covered the country for decades like persistent fog, because no international organisation or single state is petitioning actively for change.
-Depending on where you go in Tibet, the Chinese influence and their all-changing presence can be felt to a greater or lesser degree, but its omnipresent.
+This despondency has covered the country for decades like persistent fog because no international organization or single state is petitioning actively for change.
+Depending on where you go to Tibet, the Chinese influence and their all-changing presence can be felt to a greater or lesser degree, but it is omnipresent.

-But if you are in April in this area the streets from Lahasa towards mount Kailash are still covered in snow and that means, that you can move around freely (like us with the skies) and you do not have to fear to be stoped by Chinese patrol.
-Thats why we hiked and ski toured over the mountain pass.
+But if you are in April in this area the streets from Lahasa towards mount Kailash are still covered in snow and that means, that you can move around freely (like us with the skies) and you do not have to fear to be stopped by Chinese patrol.
+That’s why we hiked and ski toured over the mountain pass.

 We had reached the small village Hilsa, situated at the border between Nepal and Tibet.
 From there we sent our liaison over the bridge to talk to the Chinese border control at the end of the world.
 They were completely outraged that we wanted to enter the country so soon and much too early according to our visa.

 It took two whole days until they caved in and allowed us, with many a head shake, to cross the bridge to Tibet.
-Of course all our equipment was examined into great detail to make sure that no original Tibetan flag or picture of the Dalai Lama was hidden in it.
-Due to the exceptionally small amount of snow for the season, our liaison managed to contact our drivers in Tibet, who were to pick us up at the impressive lakes Manasarover and Rakshastal.
+Of course, all our equipment was examined in great detail to make sure that no original Tibetan flag or picture of the Dalai Lama was hidden in it.
+Due to the exceptionally small amount of snow for the season, our liaison managed to contact our drivers in Tibet, who was to pick us up at the impressive lakes Manasarovar and Rakshastal.

 The Kora, which circles around Kailash, was a very special experience for us.
 Three days we walked in awe around the holiest mountain of Buddhists.
 Only on day one did we meet Tibetan pilgrims, who circumambulate the mountain the traditional way (kneel, pray, walk one and a half steps, kneel, etc.).
 Due to the snow they had erected a camp, while we went ahead and had the whole of Kailash to ourselves, what indescribably joy.
 Video: Kailash Kora